 The Doncaster Housing and Economic Land Availability Assessment (HELAA) is an early stage of the evidence base for the new Doncaster Local Plan.
 It includes information on a large initial pool of sites and whether they could be developed.
 Further assessment is required on their suitability before any site is included in the Local Plan.

 The assessment shows that there is a sufficient supply of land that could be developed to meet the borough’s housing and employment needs for up to 2032.
-At this stage none of the sites included in the HELAA are Local Plan proposals.
-The Draft Local Plan will be published later in 2017 which will propose which sites are to be allocated for development.

 Housing and Economic Land Availability Assessment (HELAA)